LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Introduction

 \section{Introduction}

-Images acquired in the wild exhibit mixed, unknown degradations—sensor noise, motion blur, lens aberrations, compression artifacts—that erode perceptual fidelity and induce semantic drift in recognition and analysis. \emph{Universal image restoration (UIR)} seeks to reconstruct images with high perceptual fidelity while preserving semantic consistency under such uncertainty and without access to degradation labels or side information.
+Images acquired in the wild exhibit mixed, unknown degradations—sensor noise, motion blur, lens aberrations, compression artifacts—that erode perceptual fidelity and induce semantic drift in recognition and analysis. \emph{Image restoration (IR)} seeks to reconstruct images with high perceptual fidelity while preserving semantic consistency under such uncertainty and without access to degradation labels or side information.
 Despite steady progress, this combination of unknown mixtures, realism, and semantic preservation remains stubbornly challenging.

-Discriminative restorers based on CNNs and Transformers~\cite{SRCNN,SwinIR,Restormer} perform well on synthetic distortions but falter on in-the-wild mixtures, often oversmoothing textures or leaving visible artifacts.
-This gap has motivated generative approaches that leverage diffusion-based text-to-image priors to synthesize plausible structure and detail beyond the reach of purely discriminative models~\cite{SUPIR,DreamClear,SeeSR,StableSR,SinSR,Resshift,OSEDiff,HYPIR}.
-Yet most such systems rely on Stable Diffusion (SD) UNet backbones~\cite{SD}: their capacity and inductive bias saturate under complex degradations, making it difficult to recover fine detail while maintaining global structure—suggesting the need to look beyond UNet-based designs.
+Discriminative restorers based on CNNs and Transformers (\cite{ye2023adverse,ye2022perceiving,chen2023msp,SRCNN,SwinIR,Restormer,chen2023sparse,chen2022snowformer}) perform well on synthetic distortions but falter on in-the-wild mixtures, often oversmoothing textures or leaving visible artifacts.
+This gap has motivated generative approaches that leverage diffusion-based text-to-image priors to synthesize plausible structure and detail beyond the reach of purely discriminative models (\cite{SUPIR,DreamClear,SeeSR,StableSR,SinSR,Resshift,OSEDiff,HYPIR}).
+Early diffusion-based IR systems predominantly rely on Stable Diffusion (SD) UNet backbones (\cite{SD}), whose capacity and inductive bias tend to saturate under complex degradations, making it difficult to recover fine detail while maintaining global structure.
+More recent works have begun to explore transformer-based diffusion priors for restoration (e.g., DiT-based variants such as DreamClear~\cite{DreamClear}), and we explicitly build on this line; in this paper we focus on how to adapt a large, generic DiT such as Flux.1 to real-world IR with lightweight, caption-free conditioning.